puppetlabs-toy-chest/puppetlabs-image_build/README.md

   --master STRING                - A Puppet Master to use for building images --module-path PATH             - A path to a directory containing a set of
-                                   modules to be copied into the image --os STRING                    - The operating system used by the image if not autodetected --os-version STRING            - The version of the operating system used by
+                                   modules to be copied into the image --network STRING               - The Docker network to pass along to the docker build command --os STRING                    - The operating system used by the image if not autodetected --os-version STRING            - The version of the operating system used by